facebookresearch/FiD/README.md

 [`train_retriever.py`](train_retriever.py) provides the code to train a retriever using the scores previously generated.

-The retriever can be trained using the following command:
+### 3. Knowldege source indexing

+Then the trained retriever is used to index a knowldege source, Wikipedia in our case.
+Now that we have trained our retriever, [`retriever/generate_embeddings.py`](retriever/generate_embeddings.py) provides the code to train a retriever using the scores previously generated.

+### 4. Passage retrieval

+After indexing, given an input query, passages can be efficiently retrieved:

+We found that repeating the four steps here improve performances.

+# III.
+Memory-efficient baselines

+The code described in the previous section tends to produce large index, ~60Gb.
+We apply three simple methods to reduce the memory needed for the total system, namely dimension reduction, vector quantization and passage filtering.

-# I. Pretrained models and indexes.
+# VI.
+Pretrained models and indexes.

 We release pretrained models and indexes.
-Pretrained reader and retriever can be downloaded here.

-Retriever

 ## References